greggman/HappyFunTimes/docs/network.md

 or dowloading torrents so for example, rather than buying the top end routers consumer routers maybe it's better to by 2 to 4 cheap home routers and set all but one of them into AP mode (Access Point)?
 Or should we go to business routers?
 Unfortunately at this time I have no idea.

+If you try this setup with a different router please post your results.
+Add to this doc or file an issue or something so that others can learn how to configure their routers.